datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 ## Methods

 Built-in functions are only one part of the Python story.
 You already know about functions such as `max()`, to get the maximum of a list, `len()`, to get the length of a list or a string, and so on.
-But what about other basic things, such getting the index of a specific list element, or reversing a list?
+But what about other basic things, such getting the index of a specific element in the list, or reversing a list?
 You can look very hard for built-in functions that do this, but you won't find them.

 In the past exercises, you've already created a bunch of variables.
 Among other Python types, you've created strings, floats and lists, like the ones you see here.
 Each one of these values or data structures are so-called Python object.
 This string is an object, this float is an object, but this list is also an object.
 These objects have a specific type, that you already know: string, float, and list, and of course they represent the values you gave them, such as "liz", 1.73 and an entire list.
 But next to that, Python objects also come with a bunch of so-called "methods".
 You can think of methods as _functions_ that "belong to" Python objects.
 A Python object of type string has methods, such as capitalize and replace, but also objects of type float and list have specific methods depending on the type.